boxuk/describr/README.markdown

 # Describr

 Describr is an object-oriented library for describing files.
-It uses a series of plugins to determine as much information as it can about a given file type
+It uses a series of plugins to determine as much information as it can about a given file type.

+Describr can be run from the command line via a supplied script, or it can be integrated into any PHP project to gather informatino about a variety of file types.
+You can write your own plugins, and a few of the file types Describr supports "out of the box" with the bundled plugins include:

  * GIF
  * JPEG